inveniosoftware/docs-invenio-rdm/docs/deployment/index.md

 In addition, Helm allows you to **install, version, upgrade and rollback** your InvenioRDM installation in an easy way.
 You can find more information about Helm [here](https://helm.sh/docs/intro/quickstart/).

-### Charts description
+### Chart description

-The current charts propose the following architecture:
+The current chart proposes the following architecture:

 - HAProxy as entry point.
 It provides load balancing and queuing of requests.
 - Nginx as reverse proxy.
 It serves as reverse proxy, to help HAproxy and uWSGI "talk" the same language (protocol).